 “How wonderful it is that nobody need wait a single moment before starting to improve the world.” – Anne Frank

 What is it?
-Bread Company donates its leftover baked goods to food pantries and shelters.
-We at Congregation Shaare Emeth are responsible for picking up leftovers at three different locations once a week.
-The leftovers are picked up from a specific location in the evening and delivered to The Kornblum Jewish Food Pantry the next day.
+St. Louis Bread Company donates its leftover baked goods to food pantries and shelters.
+We, at Congregation Shaare Emeth, are responsible for picking up leftovers at three different locations once a week.
+The leftovers are picked up from a specific location in the evening and delivered to the Harvey Kornblum Jewish Food Pantry the next day.

 What is needed from me?
-Sign-up to pick up leftovers and deliver them to The Kornblum Jewish Food Pantry.
+Sign up to pick up leftovers and deliver them to the Harvey Kornblum Jewish Food Pantry.

 Who do I contact for more information?
-Stefanie Greenberg, [email protected]
+Email Stefanie Greenberg

 What is it?
 Our congregation has partnered with the International Institute of St. Louis to welcome New Americans.
 Volunteers can be trained to set-up new apartments, help orient new families in their apartments, teach them to ride the bus, use the bank, go to the grocery store, babysit children at the Institute while the parents are learning English and many more opportunities.

 When does it happen?
 Various times based upon what you decide to do.

 What is needed from me?
 A one-time orientation at the Institute for adults with a $10 payment for a police background check.